 Another Facebook Live video was hosted by Howl-O-Scream on July 20 where it was announced Motel Hell would be returning.
 Six days later on July 26, the park posted that Unearthed would also be returning.

-While not immediately announced by the park through any of their social media accounts, fans noticed on August 1, 2018, that The Black Spot was listed on the Howl-O-Scream as the fourth house to be in the lineup.
+While not immediately announced by the park through any of its social media accounts, fans noticed on August 1, 2018, that The Black Spot was listed on the Howl-O-Scream as the fourth house to be in the lineup.

 Insomnia, the first new house for Howl-O-Scream 2018, was announced on August 6.